mdn/content/files/en-us/mozilla/firefox/experimental_features/index.md

 The [`Access-Control-Allow-Headers`](/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Headers) is a response header to a [CORS preflight request](/en-US/docs/Glossary/Preflight_request), that indicates which request headers may be included in the final request.
 The response directive can contain a wildcard (`*`), which indicates that the final request may include all headers except the `Authorization` header.

-By default, Firefox includes the `Authorization` header in the final request after recieving a response with `Access-Control-Allow-Headers: *`.
+By default, Firefox includes the `Authorization` header in the final request after receiving a response with `Access-Control-Allow-Headers: *`.
 Set the preference to `false` to ensure Firefox does not include the `Authorization` header.
 For more details see [Firefox bug 1687364](https://bugzil.la/1687364).